adamluckydo/ontology/Buddhism.md

 You pay close enough attention to experience in a specific way, and suddenly you realize that there is no "self", and there never was one.

+And that's great, actually!

 ___

-First, an analogy from the Buddha, told to a monk named Magandiya:
+Here's an analogy from the Buddha, told to a monk named Magandiya:

 Magandiya, it is just as if there were a blind man who couldn’t see black objects, white objects, blue, yellow, red objects, the sun or the moon.
 Now, suppose that a certain man were to take a grimy, oil-stained rag and fool him, saying, “Here, my good man, is a white cloth – beautiful, spotless, and clean.”
 The blind man would take it and wear it.